 I’m bad enough with snacking throughout the day when I work from home by myself.
 When you throw kids into the mix, you probably won’t want to be in the kitchen all day preparing snacks.
 It can be very disruptive to your daily schedule.

 There’s nothing wrong with prepping meals and snacks for the day so your kids can have easy access.
-In fact, it could help you stay on track during those moments when you are focusing closely on a work task.
+It could help you stay on track during those moments when you are focusing strictly on a work task.

 Put snacks on the counter like granola bars, apple sauce, and clean fruit so your kids can grab them when it’s snack time.
 You may even want to cut up fruit and place it in individual containers in the refrigerator or pop popcorn in advance.
 That way, you don’t have to keep interrupting your work to make snacks all the time.